-In addition to the traditional school closing information broadcast on local television/radio stations and posted on our website, Chittenango Central School Districts has instituted a Parent Emergency Telephone Notification System (Parent Square).
-Our closings will be announced on radio stations: WSYR (Syracuse), WHEN (Syracuse), WFBL (Syracuse), and WMCR (Oneida), television channels: 3, 5, 9, 10, and on our Chittenango School Website - www.chittenangoschools.org.
-Parents Square provides direct automatic phone communications to parents and guardians in the event of an unexpected early dismissal, weather delays, cancellations, notifications of school emergencies and upcoming important school events.
+In addition to the traditional school closing information broadcast on local television/radio stations and posted on our website, Chittenango Central School District has instituted a

+Parent/Guardian Emergency Telephone Notification System (ParentSquare).
+Our closings will be announced on the local radio stations and television channels, as well as on our Chittenango School Website, www.chittenangoschools.org.
+ParentSquare provides direct automatic phone communications to parents and guardians in the event of an unexpected early dismissal, weather delays, cancellations, notifications of school emergencies, and upcoming important school events.

-Please make sure your child's school has this information updated regularly each school year, when you purchase a new cell phone, if you move, if you change daycare providers, etc.
+Please make sure your child's school has current information on file each school year.
+Any changes in phone numbers, addresses, daycare providers, etc., should be communicated in writing to the office as soon as possible.

-While this system offers numerous advantages, it however, CANNOT dial extension numbers.
-Therefore, please use a number that will directly reach you.
+While this system offers numerous advantages, it, however, CANNOT dial extension numbers.
+Therefore, please provide a working phone number so we can reach you promptly.

-If a "one-hour delay" is anticipated, an announcement will be made as early as possible.
-This means all morning bus pickups will be one hour later.
-From that point on, school will return to the regular schedule including lunch, dismissals, etc. However, keep listening if a "one-hour delay" is announced, as school could eventually be closed by 7:45 a.m.
+If a "1-hour or 2-hour delay" is anticipated, an announcement will be made as early as possible.
+This means all morning pickups will be "1 or 2" hours later.
+From that point on, school will return to the regular schedule including lunch, dismissals, etc. If the school does have a delay, it is recommended to continue to monitor ParentSquare or news outlets, as the district could still close.

 If schools are to be dismissed early (thirty (30) minutes or more), announcements will be made as close to noon as possible.
-In such cases, pupils may arrive home earlier depending upon how early the dismissal takes place and weather conditions.
+In such cases, students could arrive home earlier depending upon how early the dismissal takes place and weather conditions.